Holographic Algorithms Beyond Matchgates: General P -transformable Signatures

 Note that all unary functions, including $[0,0]$, are irreducible.
 However, the identically zero function of arity greater than one is reducible.
+Recall that we call a function degenerate if it is a tensor product of unary functions.
+All degenerate functions of arity $\ge 2$ are reducible, but not vice versa --- a reducible function may be decomposable into only non-unary functions.
+Due to the same reason, degenerate functions are trivially tractable, but reducible functions are not necessarily so.

 Definition~\ref{def:E} is a slight modification of a similar definition for $\mathscr{E}$ that appeared in Section~2 of~\cite{CLX11a}.
 For both definitions of $\mathscr{E}$, it follows that $\mathscr{P} = \langle \mathscr{E} \rangle$.
 The motivation for our slight change in the definition is so that every signature in $\mathscr{E}$ is irreducible.